-If you have symptoms of COVID-19 or any other communicable illness, we ask that you make arrangements for someone else to drop-off or pick-up your child.
+If YOU have a communicable illness, we ask that you make arrangements for someone else to drop-off or pick-up your child.
+Please contact the preschool director if other arrangements need to be made for drop off and/or pick up.